Skip to content

 How to Limit Border Length with CSS

-Sometimes, you may have difficulty when you need to make the border shorter than its parent element.
+Sometimes, you may need to make a border shorter than its parent element.
 To overcome this, use CSS properties and HTML elements.
-We’ll need to use border properties and some elements such as <span>, <div>, etc., or pseudo-elements.
+We’ll use border properties along with elements such as <span>, <div>, or pseudo-elements.

 Create HTML